spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-slack.md

 See the project's [documentation](https://docs.mau.fi/bridges/go/slack/index.html) to learn what it does and why it might be useful to you.

-Note that as of Oct 2022, support for multiple Matrix users using the bot is incomplete.
-Different users do not yet share the bridged channels.
-Everyone gets their own copy.

 See the [features and roadmap](https://github.com/mautrix/slack/blob/main/ROADMAP.md) for more information.